sumurthy/notes/excelrest1-3rel.md

 `GET /{range-object}/{function-name}`.
 Example, `GET /workbook/workskeets/sheet1/usedRange/columnsAfter(count=2)`

 **Note:** As always, it is a good practice to include the `Workbook-Session-Id` header if you are doing more than isolated read operations.
 This will ensure that the resource you may have created and modified can be accessed in the follow-up API.
 Find more details on how to create a persisted session in our documentation.
-In short,
+In short:

-# create a persisted session
+Create a persisted session

 ```http
 POST .../workbook/CreateSession
 content-type: Application/Json